 The pore is an opening to a follicle, which contains a hair and a sebaceous gland.
 The sebaceous gland releases sebum, an oil in our skin.
 When the sebaceous glands release excessive amounts of oil, combined with naturally occurring dead skin cells, the pores can become clogged or blocked, accumulating debris, dirt and bacteria.
 This blockage is called a comedone.

 It is understood that acne is caused by hormonal changes in adolescents and young adults, but the exact reason why some people get much worse acne breakouts than others is unknown, or why some people get acne and others don’t at all.
 Acne is most common in teenagers, but it can happen at any age.
 While acne usually dissipates by the time most people reach their 30’s, some people experience adult acne well into their thirties and longer.

-Spider veins, or telangiectasia, are very small blood vessels only a few millimeters long near the surface of the skin.
+Are very small blood vessels only a few millimeters long near the surface of the skin.
 Spider veins are very fine thin red or blue lines that look like a spider’s web or jagged tree branch in shape.
 Spider veins can be found anywhere on the body, but are typically found on the face and/or legs.
 Spider veins are most common on the chin, nose and cheeks; they can also be found on the ankles, upper thigh and knees.

 Spider veins are harmless and usually cause no pain or discomfort, thought they can sometimes cause aching, burning or pain, especially when sitting or standing for extended periods of time.